 Tips & Tricks

-How to Cook the Perfect Picanha Steak
+How to Cook the Perfect Picanha

 February 13, 2023 By Snake River Farms

-How to Cook the Perfect Picanha Steak
+How to Cook the Perfect Picanha

-What is a Picanha Steak?
+What is a Picanha?

-While the picanha steak is a lesser-known cut of beef, steak lovers are well aware of its incredible taste.
+While the picanha is a lesser-known cut of beef, steak lovers are well aware of its incredible taste.

-How to Grill Picanha Steak
+How to Grill Picanha

-The best way to cook a picanha steak is to grill it, Brazilian style!
+The best way to cook a picanha is to grill it, Brazilian style!
 It’s pretty simple to do, too.

 1. Preheat your grill to a temperature of 400°F to 450°F and create two cooking zones - one hot zone and one for indirect heat.
 You can do this by either adjusting the burners or moving coals to favor one side.